 (1) The LMF sends an LPP Request Location Information message to the UE.
 This request includes indication of Multi-RTT measurements requested, including any needed measurement configuration information, and required response time.
 The LPP Request Location Information message may include one or more time windows during which the target device is requested to perform the Multi-RTT measurements on indicated DL-PRS Resource Sets.
 The LPP Request Location Information message may include a request to perform joint UE Rx-Tx time difference measurement(s) across two or three DL-PRS positioning frequency layers.
 The LPP Request Location Information message may include a request to perform the Multi-RTT measurements using receiver frequency hopping for a DL PRS resource within a configured measurement gap.

+NOTE: The LMF may provide the same configurations of time windows to two devices e.g., target UE and PRU, for simultaneous measurements by the two devices and to ensure that the measurements from the two devices are correlated.

 (2) The UE obtains Multi-RTT measurements as requested in step 1.
 The UE then sends an LPP Provide Location Information message to the LMF, before the Response Time provided in step (1) elapsed, and includes the obtained Multi-RTT measurements.
 If the UE is unable to perform the requested measurements, or the Response Time elapsed before any of the requested measurements were obtained, the UE returns any information that can be provided in an LPP message of type Provide Location Information which includes a cause indication for the not provided location information.